California Environmental Quality Act (CEQA)

 California DPR Proposes Pesticide Registration Amendment for Exirel (Cyantraniliprole) — AME-2502412

-California proposes expanding the authorized uses of cyantraniliprole-based insecticide Exirel to include papaya, greenhouse lettuce, and various herbs and spices.
-This expansion offers broader market access for the product, requiring stakeholders to monitor final approval for updated labeling and application compliance.
+California proposed expanding the authorized uses of the insecticide Exirel to include papaya, greenhouse lettuce, and various herbs and spices in March 2026.
+This expansion signals broader market access for cyantraniliprole and requires manufacturers to prepare for updated labeling and application compliance.

 apps.cdpr.ca.govUnited StatesUnited States